socphoenix/pico-midicizer/README.md

 > presets (all 12 in ascending order 0-5, 0-5): midi channel 16 9x note value: 64-76

-> expression shoes: midi channel 16 bx controller, controller 1/2, range 127-1
+> expression shoes: midi bx controller, controller 1/2, range 127-1

 As a note, Grandorgue comes with safe but not ideal defaults.
 In audio settings you should click on your sound card, then properties, and request a smaller latency.
 Then you should change buffers per sample to something as low as you can get without audio glitches.
 Mine is set up for